-Which is the best month for fly fishing in Scotland?
+September is the best month for fly fishing in Scotland

-September is one of the best months in Scotland to go fishing, why?
+September is one of the best months in Scotland to go fishing, and here are the reasons why:

 - The wild brown trout fishing is best, fish are feeding heavily, prior to the run-up to spawning